Pressio/pressio/docs/pages/components/rom_galerkin_default.md

 - `RomStateType`:
   - ROM state type
-  - currently, it must be either an Eigen or Kokkos type
+  - currently, it must be either an Eigen vector or a Kokkos 1D view

 - `FomReferenceStateType`:
   - your FOM reference state that is used when reconstructing the FOM state